danielbrainich/Pickzilla/README.md

 ## Technologies Used

-- React (with hooks)
+- React
 - Papaparse for TSV parsing
-- React Icons (for info button)
-- Bootstrap CSS classes for basic styling
+- Bootstrap CSS for basic styling

 ## License